 Behavioral, spiritual, cognitive, motivational and 12-Step based strategies will be utilized, but this is not clinical mental health counseling.
 Individuals can continue to see a therapist and psychiatrist while engaging in coaching, but it is requested that a release is signed so that there can be communication with their existing providers.

-The intake process will begin with a 1-1.5 hour initial skype consultation to determine goals and to confirm that this form of coaching will be appropriate.
-Follow-up sessions are 50 minutes and will be conducted via phone and relevant coaching material will be emailed to clients.
+The intake process will begin with a 1-1.5 hour initial virtual consultation to determine goals and to confirm that this form of coaching will be appropriate.
+Follow-up sessions are 50 minutes and will be conducted via phone and/or virtually.

-For inquiries, please email Sarah Benton at email@example.com.
+For inquiries, please email Josh Benton at email@example.com.

 Copyright © 2015 BBHC LLC All Rights Reserved.